 Per Diem and Meals

 Owner-operators who travel away from home overnight can deduct a per diem for meals.
 The IRS allows truckers a special higher per diem rate — currently 80% of the standard rate is deductible.
-Keep a log of overnight trips.
+Keep a detailed log of overnight trips to substantiate this deduction.

 If you use part of your home exclusively for business — dispatch, bookkeeping, scheduling — a portion of your home expenses may be deductible.
-This requires careful documentation.
+This requires careful documentation and exclusive business use of the space.

 What you cannot deduct